ochiengsulwe/CEMA-HIS/README.md

 Language: Python
 Backend: Flask (for REST API)
 Database ORM: SQLAlchemy
-Documentation & Style
+Documentation & Style:
     Codebase is written following Google-style documentation for clarity and consistency.
 All development was done in VIM, the developer's preferred code editor.
 ```